oortcloud/unofficial-meteor-faq/README.md

 ## Subscriptions and Methods

-### How do I get a callback every time data is modified in the database?
+### How can I alter every document before it is added to the database?
-There isn't support for this right now, but you can use a `deny` to achieve the same effect:
+There isn't support for this right now, but you can use a `deny` to achieve what you want on the server.
+For example, to timestamp each document as it goes into mongo:

 ```js
 Posts.deny({insert: function(userId, doc) {